AdaCore/gnatstudio/docs/users_guide/compilation.rst

 tools path.
 The first is used to compile the code, while the second is used to run up-to-date tools in order to get more functionality or more accurate results.
-GPS only enables the :guilabel:`OK` button when the two paths are set to different location since that is the only case where it makes sense to enable the multiple toolchains mode.
+GPS only enables the :guilabel:`OK` button when the two paths are set to different locations, as that is the only case where it makes sense to enable the multiple toolchains mode.

 You can also activate an automated cross-reference generation from this